 As a second benefit, the binational project encourages economies of scale that produce multiple cost efficiencies.
 The project allows the hiring of coordination and technical experts for specific activity areas across both sides of the watershed, and their collaborative work and expertise will generate benefits through establishing and building on common systems, practices and lessons across the watershed and beyond.
 For example, under output 1.1.1, a research institution will be hired to undertake more detailed assessments and engagement with stakeholders on developing adaptation options, and which will benefit both countries.
 Likewise, the knowledge management and MEL system will be developed for the watershed as a whole, rather than for each country individually.
 To maximize cost-effectiveness, the project will examine the online platform Edufami being established under another regional Adaptation Fund project being implemented in Colombia and Ecuador, to learn and replicate where feasible its most successful elements.
 The project's use of Training of Trainers (ToT) approaches will also allow for the hiring of one set of experts to develop the training materials and methodology.
-Each of the other activities under components 1 and 2 will also benefit from having pooled experts to support the design and implementation of products https://www.adaptation-fund.org/wp-content/uploads/2022/04/Transboundary-Adaptation-final-April-2022.pdf and services offered through the project.
+Each of the other activities under component 1 and 2 will also benefit from having pooled experts to support the design and implementation of products and services offered through the project.